This guide is quite long, complex and advanced therfore it is best suited for intermediate and experienced modders.

 As the guide is frequently updated, you will, at some point, have to stop modding it and just play or you will be caught up in a never-ending loop of restarting with new characters.
 Most users create two separate installations of MO2, one for playing and one for updating.
 Those who are OCD about always keeping things up to date will find this helps sooth the itch.

 The guide is very demanding on hardware.
 You can use it if you know your computer system, are smart about what texture resolutions you use, how many of them you use, and scale back some of the settings of (or simply just don't use) xLodGen, DynDOLOD, and/or ENB/ReShade.
-The guide has been bench-marked, and currently uses an approximate max 4.7 Gb of VRAM on Darth's and Lexy's system during the Cart Ride to Helgen.
+The guide has been bench-marked, and currently uses an approximate 8GB of VRAM on Darth's and Lexy's system during the Cart Ride to Helgen.
 The system specs of these computers is found below.
 I recommend at the bare minimum a GPU with 6GB of VRAM.

 With that said: It's time to get into the wonderful world of Skyrim Modding.
 We hope you'll find it pleasant, and good luck.

 The specs listed below are those of Lexy's computer.
 They are NOT minimum specs listing, just a point of reference for what is being used by Lexy to test this guide.

 - Processor: i5 10600K @ 4.8 GHz.